Intellouis/Wiki-Generation/README.md

 # Wiki-Generation

 This is the repo for NLPDL 2023 Fall Final Project: Wiki Generation.
+In this project, we make an attempt to use GPT-4 to generate wiki documents with high quality.
+We test GPT-4 on 6 different keywords chosen from various areas and domains, and compare the performance over four methods.
+We collect proper datasets based on the keywords, adding with denoising techniques.
+We evaluate both the denoised passages and the generated documents with proper metrics, and results show that GPT-4 has the ability of generating wiki documents with high quality overall.
+We also apply some prompting techniques, including CoT and ICL, which have demonstrated effectiveness in enhancing the ability of LLMs for better wiki generation.

 ## Setup
 ```